Jump to a section:

 Service dog Quebec information is here.
-Sometimes everything can be confusing in the Service Dog world, but don’t worry.
+Trying to understand the world of Service Dogs can be confusing.
 We will break it all down and figure it out so it makes a lot more sense.

 What is a Guide Dog?